 In September 2016, after much deliberation and community input, the BCA Board decided to defer exploration of historic designation (HD) until the new year.
 At the BCA annual meeting in November 2016, several neighbors expressed support for continuing to explore HD; others wanted information about alternatives, including zoning, conservation districts, or "custom zones" (the new term for a zoning overlay).
-The idea of having a new steering committee—as originally proposed by Lenore Rubino—of homeowners with various perspectives appeared to be supported.
-The board subsequently agreed that the Neighborhood Study Group, which is not formally sponsored or endorsed by the board or BCA, should explore other alternatives alongside HD.
-Nan Bell, as a neutral board member, observes committee meetings and reports back to the board.
-The board is financially supporting meetings at the request of the committee.
-Furthermore, the board decided that the HD Committee will continue its hiatus, but that individual members of that group as Burleith homeowners are free to express their opinions and advocate for their preferred positions.
-The board is keen to keep the process of exploring options at a decent pace in 2017.
+The board subsequently agreed to the formation of a new committee (aka Neighborhood Study Group) comprised of homeowners with various perspectives to explore alternatives alongside HD.
+BCA VP Nan Bell, as a neutral board member, observed committee meetings and reported back to the board.
+The board also decided that the HD Committee would continue its hiatus, but that individual committee members of that group were free to express their opinions as Burleith homeowners and advocate for their preferred positions.

 The Historic Designation Committee created this web page as a way to share information and respond to residents' questions, comments, and concerns.